Curated OER

 Elasticity and Collapse

 High schoolers discuss the oil crisis and a future world without oil.
-In this oil lesson, students watch videos online based on the reduced oil supply.
-They discuss how their regional community depends on oil and what would happen if the...
+In this oil instructional activity, students watch videos online based on the reduced oil supply.
+They discuss how their regional community depends on oil and what...

 Curated OER